ASHLESHA29/Customer-Behavior-Analysis/README.md

 - Payment Method
 - Frequency of Purchases

-> **Note:** This dataset was used for educational and portfolio purposes to practice SQL querying, business analysis, and dashboard creation.
+> **Note:** This dataset was used for educational and portfolio purposes to practice data analysis, SQL querying, business analysis, and dashboard creation.

 ---

 ## 🧹 Data Preparation & Setup

 ### Steps Performed:
+1. Reviewed the dataset in CSV/Excel format
+2. Performed initial data inspection using **Python (Pandas)**
+3. Checked for missing values, duplicates, and formatting issues
+4. Standardized column names for easier SQL analysis
-1. Imported the dataset into PostgreSQL
+5. Imported the cleaned dataset into **PostgreSQL**
-2. Created a database and table structure
+6. Created the required database and table structure
-3. Loaded customer data into the database
+7. Loaded customer data into the database
-4. Verified column names and data types
+8. Verified column names and data types in PostgreSQL
-5. Connected PostgreSQL database to Power BI
+9. Connected PostgreSQL database to **Power BI**
-6. Built visualizations based on SQL/business insights
+10. Built interactive visualizations based on SQL and business insights

+---

+## 🐍 Python Analysis (EDA & Data Preparation)

+Python was used as part of the data analysis workflow for:

+- Loading the raw dataset
+- Exploring the dataset structure
+- Checking null values and duplicates
+- Cleaning and formatting columns
+- Performing basic exploratory data analysis (EDA)
+- Preparing data before importing into PostgreSQL
+- Validating patterns before dashboard creation

+### Python Libraries Used:
+- **Pandas**
+- **NumPy** *(optional, if used)*
+- **Matplotlib / Seaborn** *(optional, if used for charts)*

+### Example Python Tasks:
+- `df.info()` for dataset structure review
+- `df.describe()` for summary statistics
+- `df.isnull().sum()` for missing value analysis
+- `df.duplicated().sum()` for duplicate detection
+- Column renaming and formatting
+- Exporting cleaned data for SQL import

 ---